orlyandico/map_uk_schools/README.md

 ```

 ### Crime Data (Optional)
+Download police/crime data from https://data.police.uk/data/:
+- Select your desired time period and regions
-Download the ZIP file from https://data.police.uk/data/ and unzip it to a directory.
-Then run `consolidate_crime_data.py` with the path to that directory to create `combined_crimes.csv.gz`.
+- Download the ZIP file and unzip it to a directory
+- Run `consolidate_crime_data.py` with the path to that directory to create `combined_crimes.csv.gz`

+This adds local crime statistics to each school's popup showing serious crimes within a 3km radius.

 ## Requirements